trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

 It's easy to remember the URL for the commodities API: it's the same as the URL for the commodity on the Online Tariff, but with `/uk/api/` inserted before `commodities`.

-If you need to use the Northern Ireland tariff, then insert `xi/` before the `api/`.
+If you need to use the Northern Ireland tariff, then insert `xi/` instead of `uk/` before the `api/` part of the path.

+You will need to specify the `Accept` header with the value `application/vnd.hmrc.2.0+json` to get a correctly formatted response.

 ## The structure of the commodities API